/

 The backstory of Voldemort's mother and father is critical to understanding the villain, yet was absent from the Half-Blood Prince film.

-Un is scratching his head at the timeline.
 A 10-year commitment creates a massive biological problem: The kids grow up too fast.

 In the movies, they filmed 8 films over 10 years.
 For a premium TV show, seasons often take 18-24 months to produce due to complex VFX.
 If they aren't careful, "Harry" could be 25 years old by the time they film his 5th year O.W.L. exams.

-The Solution: Block Shooting
+The Solution: Minimising Gaps

 Competitor Analysis: The Fantasy Arms Race